Sexual Harassment Attorneys

 Sexual Harassment Attorney

-Tower Legal Group is dedicated to representing employees who have encountered Sexual Harassment in the workplace in California.
+Tower Legal Group is dedicated to representing employees who have encountered Sexual Harassment in the workplace anywhere in California.

 While employees can also be harassed because of their disability, race, national origin, marital status, and sexual orientation, harassment based on Sex (pregnancy or gender) is the most prevalent form of harassment.
 We understand how difficult and sensitive these matters can be, so it is important that you contact one of our experienced attorneys who can help you better understand your legal rights and options.